 Versus Fast Decks

-Finishing the game is not a problem – surviving until you can do that is.
+Finishing the game is not a problem – surviving until you can finish it is.
 There are two kinds of Aggro matchups and it’s important to identify which one you’re facing.
 First one is board-oriented – like Odd Paladin or Zoo Warlock.
 Those decks are generally easier for you to deal with, simply because they don’t run much in terms of burn damage.
 As long as you keep the board clear, you know that you will be relatively safe.
 When you play against this type of deck, remember that they can usually flood the board a few times before running out of resources, so you need to be a little bit more greedy with your AoEs.
 At the same time, with less burn damage, you can take a bit more hits before getting to a dangerously low levels of health.
 For example, do not play Blizzard against three or four 1 Attack minions, unless you think that your opponent can have some way to buff them.
 Try to bait them into playing more before you AoE, especially if you don’t have many AoEs in your hand.
-Such a board is also a good time to drop a Doomsayer – if they decide to Silence it or play some Charge minion/buff to deal with it, not the board is a more juicy AoE target.
-If they don’t – well, you’ve got yourself a free turn.
+If you face such a board, it might actually be a good time to drop some minions.
+If your opponent trades into them – it’s a win for you, because he doesn’t deal damage to your Hero.
+And if he leaves them be – you will be ahead in tempo once you clear their board next turn.

 Then, there is another type of Aggro decks – “face” or “burn” decks, that can deal a lot of damage even without the board.
 Those are some of the hardest matchups on the ladder.
 On the one hand, you can remove everything they play pretty much immediately, but on the other hand, removing the minions is often pointless, as they already did their job.
 For example, them dropping a Wolfrider and going your face means that it already did its job – of course you have to remove it, but damage has been dealt.
-That’s why Odd Face Hunter is such a bad matchup – they can pump out so much damage even without any kind of board.
+That’s why Odd Face Hunter is such a bad matchup (even though it’s not very popular now, but it’s just an example) – they can pump out so much damage even without any kind of board.
 In this kind of matchup, you absolutely need to preserve every point of life.
 The best way to win this matchup is sticking an Arcane Artificer – first you play Artificer + a spell like Polymorph or something, possibly Artificer + Meteor or Blizzard if it’s already so late into the game, gain some Armor and hope that it survives.
 Generally, once you get to Frost Lich Jaina you should be fine, with the 5 immediate Armor and then extra healing every turn, but getting there is really hard without an Ice Block.
 Since those decks are usually much less minion-heavy, it’s okay to drop an AoE vs 1-2 small minions, especially if you have more AoE in your hand – try to keep your life total as high as possible.
+This kind of matchup is not very common right now, but I’d say that Odd Rogue is close to “burn” matchup – between the constant damage of their Hero Power, lots of attack buffs and some Charge minions, it might be hard to keep them in check.

 Versus Slow Decks

 First of all, your early turns are very slow anyway.
 There is no real pressure you can put, so that is basically never your win condition.
 I’ve played dozens of games with this deck, even more against it, and I’ve never seen Big Spell Mage winning with early/mid game minion pressure.
 So going for the tempo plays instead of planning around the future turns is a bad idea.
-For example, dropping that Gluttonous Ooze on T3 vs Warlock just to put pressure is a terrible idea.
+For example, dropping that Gluttonous Ooze on T3 vs what you assume might be Control or Cube Warlock just to put pressure is a terrible idea.
 You very much prefer to keep it against Skull of the Man'ari, which can completely destroy you.

 During the early and mid game, you mostly want to collect the resources.
 Draw your single target and AoE clears.
-Slow decks rarely put enough pressure in the early game, but some of the builds already start dropping big guns on Turn 4 – e.g. Mountain Giant vs Cube Warlock or Twilight Drake vs Control Priest.
-Against Warlock, you prefer to keep Polymorph for the Demons, so it’s better to use Voodoo Doll on the Giant, but if go for the Polymorph if you have no other choice – you can’t take 8 damage just like that, especially since you risk him copying it with Faceless Manipulator or Carnivorous Cube.
+Slow decks rarely put enough pressure in the early game, but some of the builds already start dropping big guns on Turn 4 – e.g. Mountain Giant vs Even Warlock or Twilight Drake vs Control Priest.
+Polymorph comes handy in those situations, since they are usually out of range of AoE removals.

 Skulking Geist is the MVP of those kinds of matchups.
 If your opponent has a key 1 mana spell, then Geist can really win it for you.
 Just like in the example above – normally, Druid will play Hadronox only when he can Naturalize it, reviving a big board and then he can get it back from Witching Hour.
 If you Geist, he can’t naturalize it, which means that he can’t pop it immediately and you can Polymorph it, meaning that his win condition is basically gone – now you have to deal with whatever Taunts he has left in his deck and that’s it.
 Similarly, the card is amazing against Combo Priest.
 While the deck is not that common right now, getting rid of Inner Fire means that your chance to win is way higher.
-The card is also great against Warlocks – Dark Pact gone means that they can’t immediately pop their Carnivorous Cubes so easily, which in turn means that you might get a chance to Polymorph one.
-Same goes for Control Warlock and Rin.
+The card is also great against Deathrattle Hunters – Play Dead gone means that they have a much harder time with immediately popping their Carnivorous Cubes, which in turn means that you might get a chance to Polymorph one.

 Your more flashy win condition is definitely Dragoncaller Alanna.
 Generally, you play her a) against decks that might not have huge AoE clears to deal with her and b) when your opponent has used the AoE clears on your Water Elementals already.
 She’s a finisher, so you don’t have to hurry up with her most of the time.